tavianator/bfs/README.md

 <a href="https://repology.org/metapackage/bfs"><img src="https://repology.org/badge/vertical-allrepos/bfs.svg" alt="Packaging status" align="right" /></a>

-To get `bfs`, download one of the [releases](https://github.com/tavianator/bfs/releases) or clone the [git repo](https://github.com/tavianator/bfs).
-Then run

-    $ make

-This will build the `bfs` binary in the current directory.
-You can test it out:

-    $ ./bfs -nohidden

-If you're interested in speed, you may want to build the release version instead:

-    $ make clean
-    $ make release

-Finally, if you want to install it globally, run

-    $ sudo make install

-Alternatively, `bfs` may already be packaged for your distribution of choice.
+`bfs` may already be packaged for your distribution of choice.
 For example:

 <pre>